ethan-degross/hms/README.md

-# skeleton
+# Headless Management System
-A barebones starter project for modern javascript development
+A Library for interacting with the Omeka CMS

 babel + webpack + mocha + chai + documentationjs